mdgolammafuz/ICO-with-ERC20-Token/README.md

 ```
 <br/>

-> **Coding - Variables and Functions with Basic Structure of Smart Contracts: Setters, Getters and the Constructor**
+> **Coding - Variables and Functions with Basic Structure of Smart Contracts: Setters, Getters, and the Constructor**
  <br/>

 ```javascript